 you are liable for and indemnify us, our officers, employees and agents against any personal injury, death, loss, or damage caused or contributed to by your failure to comply with our direction, except to the extent it is caused by our own fraud, negligence, recklessness or default, or the fraud, negligence, recklessness or default of our officers, employees or agents.

+In the event that we are required to move or remove an aircraft as a result of a failure by you to comply with a direction issued to you under this clause:

+we will, where applicable, follow the procedures for the recovery of disabled aircraft set out in our Airport Operations Manual; and

+in other cases, we will provide you with as much notice as is, in all the circumstances, reasonably practicable:

+that we intend to move or remove the aircraft;

+of the proposed location to which the aircraft is to be relocated;

+of the means by which we intend to move or remove the aircraft; and

+of any conditions which may apply to your recovery of the aircraft.

-Except in the case of an emergency, we will use reasonable efforts to give you prior notice before moving an aircraft pursuant to clause 11.2.
-15
+Except in the case of an emergency, we will use reasonable efforts to give you prior notice before moving an aircraft pursuant to this clause 15.
+In the event that this is not practicable, we will notify you, as soon as possible that:

-15.3Airport closed or services unavailable
+we have moved or removed the aircraft;

+the location to which the aircraft has been moved; and

+any conditions which may apply to your recovery of the aircraft.

+You acknowledge that the Airport is a common user environment and that having an aircraft that is Abandoned at the Airport could raise safety concerns and limit our ability to provide services to other users.
+If an aircraft is Abandoned, we may, acting reasonably, in addition to our rights in clause 15.3 and subject to providing 30 days’ notice (or any additional notice required by Law):

+remove and store the aircraft in any manner we think fit at your risk and cost; or

+dispose of the aircraft and apply any proceeds from this process (less any reasonable costs incurred by us in connection with the disposal of your aircraft) to your account against any amount you owe us.
+Any remaining proceeds after the disposal of your aircraft will be returned to you.

 Airport closed or services unavailable

-We will endeavour to keep our facilities and services at the Airport available for you to use, subject to reasonable requirements for commercial or operational purposes, maintenance and new development or events beyond our reasonable control.
+We will endeavour to keep our facilities and services at the Airport available for you to use, subject to reasonable requirements for commercial, operational or efficiency purposes, maintenance or development, or events beyond our reasonable control.

 If reasonably possible, we will notify you before we make any service or facility at the Airport unavailable.
-This is subject to clauses 5.5 and 14.2.7.518.2
+This is subject to clauses 7.5 and 18.2.

 If, at any time, for any reason we consider it necessary to declare our facilities and services at the Airport to be wholly or partly unavailable for use by you, we will use our reasonable endeavours to identify alternative facilities and services which might be available for use by you, but the use of such alternative facilities or services shall be a matter for decision by you.
 You acknowledge that, in doing so, we will need to balance the needs of all affected parties so far as we reasonably can.